egxn/boar/README.md

 * 📡 Streaming proposes
 * 🙂 Emoji keyboard
-* 🔔 Midi controller
 * 🎨 Shortcuts for apps (like GIMP)
-* 🔲 Digital macro pad
+* 🔲 Touch macro pad
+* 🔔 Touch midi controller
 * ❇️ And more

 ## Dependencies